 Recommended ingredients: leafy greens (eg. kale, chard, spinach) for that immediate relief and boost of energy.
 Optional: more banana, a touch of honey for flavour.

 “Spinach is full of folic acid, vitamin C, and sulphur — all nutrients heralded for warding off those hangover symptoms.”

 4 PM — Two more glasses of water, a slice of brown toast

 A bit of toast will go a long way.
 Topped with a few slices of property downpayment (also known as avocado), or just butter.
 The healthy fats found in avo really help with alcohol digestions.
 A few pinches of chilli won’t just upgrade the flavour, but kickstart your liver and gall bladder.

 7 PM — Dinner, greasy foods now acceptable; two more glasses of water

 It’s been a hard day of paying for your own mistakes.
 You’ve more than earned some better tasting foods undoubtedly shittier for your health.
 Zero judgement.
 But for those who want to keep being organic or whatever, lean protein will level out your blood sugars while being pretty filling.
 Red meat also provides a solid dose of iron.
 Maybe a side of preferably baked sweet potato fries in place of regular fries.
 And maybe lay off the dairy, just to be safe.

 “… Sweet potatoes contain unrefined carbs which are broken down gradually, which will avoid a blood sugar spike… also [contains] B vitamins and fibre, and you won’t feel too stodgy afterwards…”.

-And if all else fails, just pay for an IV.
+If all else fails, maybe consider paying for an IV?